netdata/netdata/packaging/installer/README.md

 * If you don't want to install it on the default directories, you can run the installer like this: `./netdata-installer.sh --install /opt`.
 This one will install Netdata in `/opt/netdata`.

+* If your server does not have access to the internet and you have manually put the installation directory on your server, you will need to pass the option `--disable-go` to the installer.
+The option will prevent the installer from attempting to download and install `go.d.plugin`.

 Once the installer completes, the file `/etc/netdata/netdata.conf` will be created (if you changed the installation directory, the configuration will appear in that directory too).

 You can edit this file to set options.
 One common option to tweak is `history`, which controls the size of the memory database Netdata will use.
 By default is `3600` seconds (an hour of data at the charts) which makes Netdata use about 10-15MB of RAM (depending on the number of charts detected on your system).
 Check **[[Memory Requirements]]**.